William Henry Shirreff: Biography

-Shirreff was born in 1785 and he joined the Royal Navy on 1 January 1796.
+Shirreff was born in 1785 and joined the Royal Navy on 1 January 1796.

 In 1810, he married Elizabeth Murray, the oldest daughter of the lawyer and Member of Parliament David Murray, a brother of Alexander Murray, 7th Lord Elibank.

 From October 1812 until he invalided in July 1814, Shirreff commanded the frigate Barrosa on the coast of North America and in the West Indies.

 From 10 September 1817 until September 1821 he commanded Andromache.
-When patrolling the west coast of South America in protection of the British interests in the region and in support of local independence movement against Spanish authority in the early 19th century when he was advised by Captain William Smith about the discovery of the South Shetland Islands in March 1819.
+While patrolling the west coast of South America in protection of British interests in the region and in support of local independence movement against Spanish authority in the early 19th century, he was advised by Captain William Smith about the discovery of the South Shetland Islands in March 1819.
 Later that year Shirreff chartered Smith's brig, the Williams, sending Lieutenant Edward Bransfield on board with the mission to survey and map the new lands.